andrew-elmore/couchcorn/README.md

    ![login](/app/assets/images/login.png)

    A user can also create their own account by pressing the **Sign up now** link.
-They will then be taken to the sign up page where they can enter a new email address and password and pressing continue.
+They will then be taken to the sign up page where they can enter a new email address and password and pressing **CONTINUE**.
 They will then be signed in and brought to the home page.
 If a user already has an account, they can click the **Sign In** link at the upper right hand corner of the page and be brought back to the sign in page.

    ![signup](/app/assets/images/signup.png)